Are you wondering how many days you should schedule for your Disney World trip?

 13 Nights (2 weeks):

 If you’re staying this long, if your budget allows, you may want to consider renting a Disney World Villa with a kitchen and some extra space.
+You can also choose a larger suite, such as in Art of Animation or All-Star Music.
 Two weeks is quite a long time to eat only in restaurants.
 If you’re staying in a hotel room, it’s a long time to stay together with others in very close quarters.
 A villa will help you stay healthy and to relax more.

 Also join me on Pinterest here.